 Excellence

 While we acknowledge and celebrate the therapeutic value of creative pursuits for many people with disability, our primary focus as an organisation is on professional arts practice.
 This involves empowering arts practitioners with disability to strive for excellence within commercial creative industries and encouraging commercial creative industries to strive for excellence in relation to access for audiences with disability.
-We also acknowledge that in relation to creative practice, excellence can be a subjective measure and so we seek to enable all kinds of creative visions in all kinds of professional contexts.
+We also acknowledge that in relation to creative practice, excellence can be a subjective measure and so we seek to enable diverse creative visions in all kinds of professional contexts.

 Diversity